Perlence/porcupy/docs/reference.rst

       (*int*) -- current weapon, see :ref:`list of weapon constants <weapons>`.
       Setting value to this attribute makes yozhik switch to the weapon, but does not place it in his inventory.
-      If he didn't have it before and switches back, the weapon will be gone, unless :attr:`~Yozhik.has_weapon` was set.
+      If he didn't have it before and switches back, the weapon will be gone, unless :attr:`~Yozhik.is_weapon_in_inventory` was set.

    .. method:: spawn(point: int)